 Innocent and Facing Charges That Would Have Ruined My Life

-Every jurisdiction has procedural quirks, and in Rochester we have one known as a Bench Trial Reserving Rights, or a "BTRR."
+Every jurisdiction has procedural quirks, and in Monroe County we have a quirk known as a Bench Trial Reserving Rights, or a "BTRR."

 A BTRR is commonly used in harassment cases, because complaining witnesses rarely show up to the trial.
 It works like this: